bioinfodlsu/rice-pilaf/CONTRIBUTING.md

 ## Contributing

-Please visit the [For Developers](https://github.com/bioinfodlsu/rice-pilaf/wiki/3.-For-Developers) section of our wiki in order to help familiarize yourself with our project structure, workflow, and codebase.
+Please visit the [For Developers](https://github.com/bioinfodlsu/rice-pilaf/wiki/3.-For-Developers) section of our wiki to help familiarize yourself with our project structure, workflow, and codebase.

 ## License